Meet Eve, A Juvenile Olive Ridley Turtle

-Eve has been adopted by Christine Kueper, Milena Braunwalder, Oriana Malaika Zweifel, Andrew Flanagan, Pavol Frankovic & Eva Demesova, for Millie by Sheena Petts, by Martin and Kristina Wardelmann, by Mariah, and for Nikoleta by Laura, by Evelien and Rob, and by Rebecca Staufenbiel.
+Eve has been adopted by Christine Kueper, Milena Braunwalder, Oriana Malaika Zweifel, Andrew Flanagan, Pavol Frankovic & Eva Demesova, for Millie by Sheena Petts, by Martin and Kristina Wardelmann, by Mariah, for Nikoleta by Laura, by Evelien and Rob, and by Rebecca Staufenbiel.

 Eve had lost her back flipper already and a front flipper was severely damaged from the ghost net, with two broken bones and deep cuts the whole way round.
 We are trying to save this flipper.
 She has had surgery and a splint whilst it initially heals.

 Eve recovered from her surgery and is doing well.
 She is diving and has lost her buoyancy.
 She is also very active and is eating well.
 We kept a close eye on her wound from the surgery, changing her bandage every 2 days and keeping her on antibiotics to prevent infection.